This post was most recently updated in December 2019.

 A. There are quite a few conferences including

--The European Association for Southeast Asian Archaeology (next meeting in Poland in 2017).
+-The European Association for Southeast Asian Archaeology (which seems to be dormant)

 -The American Association of Southeast Asian Archaeologists (AASEAA) has a GoogleGroup where members can communicate with one another and stay updated on the latest happenings.